a-ntw/ntucLH/m7SDLC/introSDLCnTesting.md

 ####  Test Summary Report
 Section 1: Introduction
 - Project Description:
-  - Takenfromtheprojectdocuments.
+  - Taken from the project documents.
 - Objectives
-  - Takenfromtheprojectdocuments
+  - Taken from the project documents
-  - ModulebasedKPI’scanbeincluded
+  - Module based KPI’s can be included

 ####  Test Summary Report
 Section 2: Test Scope